 - Enrol in a college with a CRICOS code.
 For a listing go to http://cricos.education.gov.au/.

-- Attend classes 20 hours every week at least 80% of the time
+- Attend classes 20 hours every week at least 50% of the time for VET students and 80% for ELICOS students

-- Provide strong evidence of a good reason if they attend for less than 80%
+- Provide strong evidence of a good reason if they attend for less than the required percentage

-- Show that they are learning quickly, especially if they are in our Business course where academic progress is watched closely and reported to the government
+- Show that they are learning quickly, especially if they are in our VET courses where academic progress is watched closely and reported to the government

 - Pay for their health insurance (OSHC) to cover their whole study period